johnperry-math/AoC2020/README.md

 (Probably could have gotten away with `Long_Integer`.)
 After solving it, I replaced a `Boolean` and three `if`'s in the first exercise with labels and `goto`s.
 I'm not convinced that either is easier to follow.

+## Day 10: Adapter Array

+Find the number of ways to arrange some adapters.
+I think this is the first time we can actually apply a non-brute-force solution.
+My approach is not complete, however, so I defined an `exception` which, amazingly enough, was not needed.